lmiller1990/design-pattenrns-for-vuejs/src/pdf/EVENTS.md

 }>();
 ```

-Although if there is a large number (2 or more) or some logic grouping (in this case, a user) I much prefer to group them:
+Although if there is a large number of values in the payload (say, 3 or more) or some logical grouping (in this case, a user) I much prefer to group them using an object:

 ```ts
 const emits = defineEmits<{